 3. Galapagos penguins

-Galapagos penguins are the only penguin species living in the north of the equator.
-This species can survive due to the unique biogeography of the Galapagos islands.
-They are frequently spotted on the west coast of Isabel and Fernandina Island.
+Galapagos penguins are the only penguin species living north of the equator.
+This species can survive due to the unique biogeography of the Galapagos Islands.
+They are frequently spotted on the west coast of the Isabela and Fernandina Islands.

 4. Galapagos giant tortoises

-Galapagos giant tortoises are the world’s largest tortoises, growing up to 230 kg (500 lbs.) and live for more than 100 years.
-Although these species are found on several islands, they exist in larger numbers on the Isabel Island.
+Galapagos giant tortoises are the world’s largest tortoises, growing up to 230 kg (500 lbs.) and living for more than 100 years.
+Although these species are found on several islands, they exist in greater numbers on Isabel Island.

 5. Blue-footed booby

-These bird species come to the Galapagos islands to nest along the rocky coasts.
-Their large blue feet are unique features which are very popular among visitors along with an entertaining dance they perform during the mating season.
+These bird species come to the Galapagos Islands to nest along the rocky coasts.
+Their large blue feet are unique features that are very popular among visitors, along with an entertaining dance they perform during the mating season.

 Is cruise better or land tour?